Meet the Alumni Industry Advisors

 Currently, I am VP of Product/Technology at Peloton working on growth initiatives.
 I have also led a variety of product areas at Amazon and love building new experiences to delight customers.
 Currently, I work in our Physical Retail team on Just Walk Out technology.
 Prior to MIT Sloan, I worked in the non-profit sector and like talking to folks looking to make career changes.
 I enjoy helping teams craft bold visions, driving the strategy, and ultimately executing the plan to launch products.
 I love spending time with my wife and our three children, cooking up new dishes, traveling and exploring new locations, and just being outside as much as possible.

 I have a Bachelor of Arts in International Relations from Tufts University and an MBA from MIT Sloan.

 Alin S. Dragos, SFMBA '17

 I am a Product Manager at Amazon, and love taking ideas from concept to impact.
 After MIT Sloan, I joined the MIT Media Lab to make sending money as easy as sending an email.
 Before MIT, I was a Vice President of Product Management at First Data Corporation, leading a family of products offering bank accounts to unbanked customers.
 I have also spent three years in the startup world, raising seed funds, scaling up business models and managing a post-acquisition integration.
 I appreciate, want to help, and look to learn from, people who challenge the status quo.
-I like Bitcoin.
+I am rooting for Bitcoin.